Categories

 1. Write down what happened.
 Just the facts.
 No adjectives.
 No “he was such an X” or “I was so X.” Just write the timeline, the events, clean and clear.

 2. Label the emotions afterwards.
 Go through the facts one line at a time.
-And allocate one emotion to the facts one line at a time.
+And allocate one emotion to each fact, one line at a time.
 That’s all.
-What you’re doing in this exercise is separating the facts from emotions.
+What you’re doing in this exercise is separating the facts from the emotions.

 I recently ran the numbers on a life moment that had me spinning.
 I went full papers on the ground, multi-colored-pens out, and the framework above.
-And what emerged was clarity.
+And what emerged was pure clarity.
 It honestly was a defining moment that helped me see not only the situation, but myself too.
-I spotted the moments I should have spoken up but held my tongue.
-And the times I hoped for the best instead of choosing.
+I spotted the moments I stayed quiet when I could have spoken up.
+And the times I crossed my fingers hoping for the best instead of trusting the patterns.
 I clocked it all.
-And when you become aware of your patterns early, you can reroute faster.
+But here’s the cool thing to notice: the faster I can spot the patterns, the faster I can reroute, and the more I can stay aligned to my values.
 That’s the real game-changer.

 We don’t need more external feedback.
 We need inner KPIs that are actually ours.
 Because in work, the results are outside you.
 But in life?
 You are the work.